Diablo II: Music

 The score was composed by Matt Uelmen and integrates creepy ambience with melodic pieces.
 The style of the score is ambient industrial and experimental.
 It was recorded in Redwood City, Oakland, and San Mateo, California, from April 1997 to March 2000.

 Some tracks were created by reusing the tracks from the original game, while others by rearranging tracks that were out-takes.
 Other scores are combinations of parts that were created more than a year after the first game's release.
-A single track usually integrates recorded samples from sound libraries, live recorded instrument interpretation samples specially meant for the game (guitar, flute, oriental percussion), and electronic instruments also, making the tracks difficult for later live interpretations.
+A single track usually integrated recorded samples from sound libraries, live-recorded instrument interpretation samples specially meant for the game (guitar, flute, varied regional percussion), and electronic instruments.